diekhans/intronProspector/docs/intronProspector.1.md

 > Pass through input BAM/SAM records to this file, used for constructing pipelines with `/dev/stdout` is specified.
 CRAM output is not support, these will be written as BAM.

+`-D FILE, --debug-trace=FILE`

+> Output records, in TSV format, for reach read intron indicating the information going into classifying it, including read name.
+First few columns are BED-like for easy conversion.

 EXAMPLES
 ========